Modeling the dynamics of trapped electrons in quantum dots: Theoretical Methods

 When deriving the statistical factors for green1 and green0 emissions we have to take into account that the state with two electrons in the trap is not statistically accessible as final state for green1 or initial state for green0 emissions, since the corresponding energy transfers will be $\epsilon_{CB}-(2\tilde \epsilon_{T}+U_{eff})$ or $2\tilde \epsilon_{T}+U_{eff}-\epsilon_{VB}$, respectively.
 The accessible states for green1 and green0 emissions are depicted in the second and third rows of Fig. \ref{esq2}, respectively.
 Then, proceeding in analogous way, we obtain their statistical factors as

 and

 respectively.

 Eqs. (\ref{Pexc}), (\ref{Pg1}) and (\ref{Pg0}) assume that light emission is an instantaneous process in which the initial and final accessible states occur at the same time $t$.
 Although this is an oversimplification, our results show that the three statistical factors are not strongly dependent on time, in general.
-Also, consideration of the light emission channels will affect the coefficients of the different states in the wavefunction expansion but in a negligible way since light emission is a much less probable process than electronic charge transfer.
+Also, consideration of the light emission channels will affect the coefficients of the different states in the wavefunction expansion but we think that in a negligible way.
+This is because radiative processes, taking times from nanoseconds to microseconds \cite{JPCB_104_1715_vanDijken, Efros_Nesbitt, Luminescence_Nanoscale, acsnano}, are generally much slower than electronic transitions, taking times of picoseconds \cite{ JPCC_116_20633_cohn, JACS_Schimpf, ChemMat_duFosse, Monreal_PRB}, which means that radiative deexcitation is a much less probable process that electronic relaxations.
 For these reasons we think that the present calculation is relevant.